The Ultimate Unabridged Annotated Bibliographies Guide

-Before you learn how to make an annotated bibliography in MLA style, you may be wondering why you need to.
-Sometimes instructors want you to create and include annotations in your bibliography either as part of an assignment or as an assignment unto itself.
-Understanding the purpose of this approach to your references list can help to ensure that you gain all of the benefits that the process provides.
+Before you learn how to make an annotated bibliography in MLA style, or how to write an annotated bibliography in a way we suggest for the American Psychological Association, you may be wondering why you need to.
+Sometimes instructors want you to create and include annotations in your bibliography, either as part of an assignment or as an assignment unto itself.
+Understanding the purpose of this approach to your references list can help to ensure that you gain all of the benefits that the annotated bibliography process provides.

 As a student, this method will help you develop or hone your research skills, providing you with practice not only in locating sources but also in analyzing and evaluating them for relevance and quality.

 Your instructor will gain insight into your research abilities, as well, allowing them to assess your work more thoroughly.
 If you plan to publish your research, this comprehensive approach to detailing your sources will provide readers and other researchers with a substantial directory of resources to evaluate for their own work.
 Whether you’re publishing or submitting your annotated bibliography, make sure your spelling and wording is correct!
 If you need to brush up on any parts of speech topics, check out our interjection, determiner, and adverb pages!

 Your field of study or instructor will guide your decision on whether to format your annotated bibliography in MLA or a different style.
 In this guide, you’ll find an example of an MLA annotated bibliography as well as an APA sample annotated bibliography.
 For guidance on creating entries in MLA format, APA format, and more styles, check out EasyBib.com’s library of resources or try our MLA annotated bibliography maker.

 The following is an annotated bibliography example in MLA format for an article on the MLA website.
 This example shows what the entry will look like without an annotation: